August-Bolter/SWEN303-Project/Scenarios Explanation.md

 This use-case describes the login process

-5. Modify Question/Quiz (Personas Involved: Sally, Liam, Sarah and Veronica)
+5. Modify Question/Quiz (Personas Involved: Sally, Liam and Veronica)

 This use-case describes editing an existing question/quiz